 The spinach is the richest vegetable source of iron; a deficiency in 30% of the Western population is fingered as the main cause of TATT syndome; tired all the time.

-A new favourite is eggs florentine; high in folate and vitamin B12 this makes the perfect addition to the healthy breakfast menu; fix your constipation too; spinach is the most rewarding crop in the summer vegetable garden.
+A new favourite is eggs florentine; high in folate and vitamin B12 this makes the perfect addition to the healthy breakfast menu; fix your constipation too.
+Spinach is one of the most rewarding crops in the summer vegetable garden.

-Two million Americans are needlessly blind from macular degeneration, and many more are only partially sighted.
-Spinach is rich in lutein, one of three phytochemicals vitally involved in a healthy retina and lens; the other two are zeaxanthin and oleocanthal.
+Two million Americans are needlessly blind from macular degeneration, and many more are only partially-sighted.
+Spinach is rich in lutein, one of three phytonutrients vitally involved in a healthy retina and lens; the other two are zeaxanthin and oleocanthal.

 Notice there is no margarine on our table; in any case, butter is back.

 In order to make sure you have chilli available year round for your eggs Florentine, it's worth considering how to preserve jalapeno peppers; it's dead simple; the capsaicin health benefits are simply vast.

 Ending a meal with something sweet is not a problem; already the gut is full of fibre, protein and fat, so the GI of the whole meal will be low, even if you finish with a sourdough bread recipe and gooseberry jam recipe.